yale-swe/f22-yalenav/README.md

 5. Open a _second_ (and final) terminal window and run `yarn dev:server`.
 This will run the REST API on port `4000`.

 6. Open a _third_ (and final) terminal window.
 Run `yarn dev:client`.
-This will serve the client on your IP address (this is why we changed the `BACKEND` constant above) using [Expo Go](https://expo.dev/accounts/yalenav).
-From there you'll get to choose whether you'd like to run it on web, iOS, or Android simulators.
-This app will only work on iOS and Android. **We recommend that you simply scan the QR code provided in the terminal and run the app straight on your phone**.
+This will serve the client on your IP address (that's why we changed the `BACKEND` constant ☝️) using [Expo Go](https://expo.dev/accounts/yalenav).
+From there, you'll have the option to run it on web, iOS, or Android simulators.
+Not that this app will only work on iOS and Android. **We recommend that you simply scan the QR code provided in the terminal and run the app straight on your phone**.

-After you run these 6 steps, your IDE (if you use one) should look something like this...
+Completed all 6 steps?
+Your IDE (if you use one) should look something like this...

 </kbd>
 <p align="center">